 I need a print book in the stacks, how do I get it?

-We are offering our Bartle To Go service to allow faculty, students and staff to request print material from our book stacks via our website using Find It! or via your ILLiad account.
+Our Bartle To Go service allows faculty, students and staff to request print material from our book stacks via our website using Find It! or via your ILLiad account.
 Visit Bartle To Go for more information.

-We have an extensive ebook collection – see our Finding and using ebooks guide.
+We also have an extensive ebook collection – see our Finding and using ebooks guide.

 How do I schedule an appointment to visit Special Collections?

 Special Collections is open by appointment only from 12-4 p.m., Monday-Friday to Binghamton University faculty, students and staff.
 Appointments must be made at least 24 hours (one business day) prior to requesting the specific item(s) needed during the visit.
 We will continue to assist all researchers virtually as much as possible.

 For more information, visit Restarting Special Collections.
 To schedule an appointment, send an email to email@example.com.

 Can I make Interlibrary Loan requests?